acanalpay/CS342-Project-1-2-3/Project 1/README.md

-Shared memory applications.
+Shared memory with pipe.
 Two and three process shared memory in a piped version